ouya/docs/ouya-everywhere.md

 ## OUYA Everywhere

-The OUYA Everywhere initiative delivers `Cortex TV` to gamers wherever they play - whether or not they bought a box from us.
+The OUYA Everywhere initiative delivers `Cortex` to gamers wherever they play - whether or not they bought a box from us.
 We're the open guys, right?
-So why lock `Cortex TV` in a box?
-Even a beautiful one? `Cortex TV` is about games and game developers, not about the way you get it.
+So why lock `Cortex` in a box?
+Even a beautiful one? `Cortex` is about games and game developers, not about the way you get it.

 ### Update the ODK